mynodebtc/mynode_docs/docs/electrum/electrum.md

   </figure>
 </center>

-If everything went correctly, you will get a green status icon and your myNode device will be acting as your Electrum Server!
+If everything went correctly, you will get a green status icon and your MyNode device will be acting as your Electrum Server!

 <center>
   <figure>